Summer Triangle, signpost for all seasons | EarthSky.org

 Enjoying EarthSky so far?
 Sign up for our free daily newsletter today!

-Bottom line: The Summer Triangle can be seen for most of the year.
-Its three brilliant stars – Vega, Deneb and Altair – are up before dawn in March, before midnight in May and at dusk on the summer solstice.
+Bottom line: The Summer Triangle’s three brilliant stars – Vega, Deneb and Altair – are up before dawn in March, before midnight in May and at dusk on the summer solstice.
+Right now, they’re in the east before sunup, near Venus!